Satans Slaves Motorcycle Club

 The Satans Slaves Motorcycle Club (SSMC) is an international outlaw motorcycle club founded in Shipley, England in 1966.
-The Satans Slaves MC is one of the largest outlaw biker clubs in the United Kingdom, and has 29 chapters in England, Scotland and Germany.
+The Satans Slaves MC is one of the largest outlaw biker clubs in the United Kingdom and has 29 chapters in England and Germany.

 History

 The Satans Slaves Motorcycle Club was founded in Shipley, West Yorkshire in 1966.
-Additional chapters were subsequently formed in Devon and on the East Coast.
+Additional chapters were subsequently formed in Devon and on the East Coast of England.
 The club expanded into Scotland when a Fife chapter was established in Dunfermline.
 The Satans Slaves' Tayside faction was created in October 1986 after three bikers from Dundee began "prospecting" for the Fife chapter the previous year.
 The club was incorporated on 16 February 2004.
 In 2017, the Aquila biker club in Plymouth "patched over" to join the Satans Slaves.